pandas-dev/pandas/doc/source/basics.rst

     over the values.
 See the docs on :ref:`function application <basics.apply>`.

-  * If you need to do iterative manipulations on the values but performance is important, consider writing the inner loop using for instance cython or numba.
+  * If you need to do iterative manipulations on the values but performance is important, consider writing the inner loop with cython or numba.
     See the :ref:`enhancing performance <enhancingperf>` section for some examples of this approach.